Tourism in Mali: Warnings against tourism

 Since 2012, the British Foreign and Commonwealth Office recommends against all but essential travel to several areas of the country, and a complete ban on travel to others.
 While this does not mean that travellers from the UK cannot travel there, they would have to do so independently and without insurance.
 There are no direct flights to Mali from the United Kingdom, nor do any major British tour operators offer travel to the country.
 It describes the situation in Mali as "still unstable and there is a high threat from terrorism, attacks could be indiscriminate, including in places frequented by expatriates and foreign travellers.", and highlights potential retaliation against Western tourists following the 2013 intervention by France in the Northern Mali conflict.

 Attractions

+The National Museum of Mali in Bamako houses an extensive collection of Malian art, artifacts, and cultural exhibits.

 Festivals

 The country had been noted for its festivals, especially the Festival au Désert which had been held since 2001 but was put on hold in 2013 because of the security issues.